Looking for a sure-fire way to make your colleagues roll their eyes? Just announce you’re about to add animations to a PowerPoint slide deck.

 Which is a shame.

-Because nothing breaks down “death by PowerPoint” like simple, subtle animation.
+Because nothing combats the death by PowerPoint experience like simple, subtle animation.

 Deployed intelligently, including small movements in your PowerPoint, Keynote, or Google Presentation slides can help you direct your audience’s focus to what’s important, and help you build a story step-by-step as you present.

-The ability to use animation skillfully to help your audience focus and understand your slides is especially critical when you intend to record your presentation.
-While presentation video is a great way to share ideas, it raises the bar for presenters, since you likely won’t be in the room to resolve any possible points of confusion.
+The ability to use animation skillfully to help your audience focus and understand your slides is especially critical when you intend to record your presentation in a video.
+While an on-demand video presentation is a great way to share ideas, it raises the bar for presenters, since you likely won’t be in the room to resolve any possible points of confusion.

 And that’s where adding simple animations can help.